Massachusetts HiSET® Exam Requirements

 - Do all test centers offer Spanish testing?

-No, only those test centers with an SP designate on the Test Center List offer Spanish testing.
+No, only those test centers with an SP designate on the Test Center List will have Spanish-speaking personnel available.
 Please check the list on the state website before you register for the test.

 - How do I request accommodations so I can be successful on the HiSET exam?